tillitis/tkey-ssh-agent/README.md

 socket `./agent.sock`.

 It will also output the SSH ed25519 public key for this instance of the app on this specific TKey USB stick.
-So again; if the signerapp binary, the USS, or the UDS in the physical USB stick change, then the private key will also change -- and thus the derived public key, your public identity in the world of SSH.
+So again; if the signer app binary, the USS, or the UDS in the physical USB stick change, then the private key will also change -- and thus the derived public key, your public identity in the world of SSH.